Worst-Case Distance-Aware Error Bounds for Neural Networks: CONCLUSION

-\section{Conclusion}
+The \textit{Average} column reports the mean over all 27 setups corresponding to a specific value of $\bar{\bfdelta}_a$.
+The other three columns report the results for individual setups where $\bar{\bfdelta}_v = \bar{\bfdelta}_p \in$ (5\%, 10\%, and 15\%), with $\bar{\bfdelta}_a$ varying across rows.
+On average, \ac{K-DAREK} achieves a slightly higher success rate along with lower collision and stuck rates.
+A realization of safe navigation with \ac{K-DAREK} is illustrated in Fig.~\ref{fig:multiagent-traj}.

+\section{CONCLUSION}

-In this work, we presented K-DAREK a principled approach for quantifying the distance-aware worst-case error in hybrid models composed of deep dense neural networks and spline-based networks.
-We derived an explicit error bound for the MLP block using its Lipschitz constant, which relates test point uncertainty to proximity with training data.
-For the spline block, we redefined the formulation from DAREK and matched it with this purpose based on the selection of knots derived from the training set and the accuracy of predicted values at those knots.
-Combining these components, we arrived at an overall model error bound that incorporates both local interpolation uncertainty and propagated transformation error through the model.
-This framework enables a more theoretically grounded understanding of prediction and error estimation reliability and computational efficiency, paving the way for robust model design in settings that demand certified error bounds or risk-aware predictions.
+We presented a general framework for quantifying distance-aware worst-case error in a hybrid model that combines deep dense \acp{NN} and spline-based networks, namely \ac{K-DAREK}.
+We derived an explicit error bound for the \ac{MLP} block using its Lipschitz constant, thereby linking test point uncertainty to proximity to the training data.
+For the spline block, we redefined the DAREK formulation to align with this purpose based on the selection of knots derived from the training set and the accuracy of predicted values at those knots.
+By combining these components, we obtained an overall model error bound that captures both local interpolation uncertainty and propagated transformation error through the model.
+This framework yields an error bound that is distance-aware and does not require sampling, ensembling, or distributional assumptions about the data, and is based on Lipschitz continuity.
+We further evaluated whether the component-wise construction of K-DAREK's bound yields joint distance-awareness in higher dimensions through the SDA metric on the face-detection task, where K-DAREK reaches SDA values of approximately 95\%.
+Also, on real data regression tasks, K-DAREK achieves zero {or near-zero} coverage violations {across most datasets,} while achieving competitive accuracy compared to baselines.
+Our model avoids overgeneralization {(feature collapse) observed in SNGP,} and its behavior is consistent in low and high amounts of data.
+Additionally, in multi-agent safe control tasks, K-DAREK improves success rates and reduces collisions. {We also conduct an ablation study to separately quantify the effects of the MLP block, spectral normalization, and knot-selection strategy, and spline capacity on accuracy, empirical coverage, and average bound width.
+We additionally quantify how violation rate degrades as the assumed Lipschitz constant is underestimated, showing that the guarantee's reliability depends directly on the accuracy of this estimate, consistent with the conditional nature of the guarantee discussed in Sec.~\ref{sec:method}.}